We may earn money or other compensation from the companies or products mentioned in this post.

 The virtual queue opens at the same time Disneyland opens.
 Keep in mind this is published park hours not Magic Morning hours.

-NOTE: Walt Disney World shifted to having multiple virtual queues per day, giving you an opportunity to ride even if you don’t arrive first thing in the morning.
+NOTE: Disneyland has shifted to multiple virtual queues per day upon reopening.
+This gives you an opportunity to ride even if you don’t arrive first thing in the morning.
 Times for virtual queues will vary based on park hours.
-Read more about that change that MIGHT come to Disneyland here.

 Can we try to join the virtual queue using multiple devices?